hy-2013/FEpipeline/README.md

 ## Modules
 * SubSampler: Subsample samples or raw samples as defined strategy (strategies), such as OneEqualOneSubsampler, ManyContainOneSubsampler, RandomSubsampler, SkipAboveSubsampler, UserSubsampler, NegativeSubsampler etc.
 * Convertor: Convert String or Array or any other non-numeric feature to numeric feature, even do some normalized conversion.
 Such as TitleLenConvertor, WelCntConvertor etc.
-* Assembler: Assemble  features to a feature.
+* Assembler: Assemble some features to a feature.
 It can be used to make cross features manually.
-* Stater: Get feature statistics attribute value by Aggregater, CXRStater (ctr/cvr), BayesianSmoothing etc.
+* Stater: Get feature statistics attribute value by Aggregater (e.g. pv), CXRStater (e.g. ctr/cvr), BayesianSmoothing etc.
 * Discretizer: Discretize feature by the same number in each field (SameNumDiscretizer), or by the evenly divided fields (EqualFieldDiscretizer) etc.
 * OutputFormater: Define output format such as FtrlOutputFormater, LibsvmOutputFormater etc.
 * Evaluator: It is be used to evaluate the feature degree of importance and divided to StatisticsEvaluator and InformationEvaluator.
-In StatisticsEvaluator, it has Coverage, Correlation, TopNFreq, Quantiles and Chi-square test etc. In InformationEvaluator, it has InfoGain, InfoGainRatio, InfoValue etc.
+In StatisticsEvaluator, it has Coverage, Correlation, TopNFreqValue, Quantiles and Chi-square test etc. In InformationEvaluator, it has InfoGain, InfoGainRatio, InfoValue etc.

 ## Code Snippet